astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/unpacking.md

 # TODO: Remove 'not-iterable' diagnostic
 [a, *b, c] = (1, 2, 3)  # error: "Object of type `None` is not iterable"
 reveal_type(a)  # revealed: Literal[1]
-# TODO: Should be List[int] once support for assigning to starred expression is added
+# TODO: Should be list[int] once support for assigning to starred expression is added
 reveal_type(b)  # revealed: @Todo
 reveal_type(c)  # revealed: Literal[3]
 ```